thevvv36/chrome_extension/Readme.md

 background script get executed as soon as the browser launch, whereas content scripts get executed when the webpage on wich the script is to be executed loads

+the persistent key nedd to be set to true when we use the chrome.webRequest api to block or modify network requests